-Section 401 of the Board of Regents' policies, authorizes each institution to develop appropriate policies and procedures to discipline students / organizations for the violation of Clayton State University's rules.
+Section 4.6 of the Board of Regents' policies (effective July 1, 2016) establishes minimum uniform, system-wide procedural standards for investigations and resolutions (including student conduct hearings) of alleged violations of Clayton State University's rules.
 In accordance with this responsibility, disciplinary sanctions shall be applied only after the requirements of due process, fairness, and reasonableness have been met.
 The aim of any disciplinary action is the redirection of student behavior toward the achievement of their academic goals.

-The President has delegated the function of student discipline to the Vice President and Dean for Student Affairs, and he in turn designates the Office of Community Standards and its staff to handle the day-to-day disciplinary process.
+The President has delegated the function of student discipline to the Vice President for Student Affairs, and he in turn designates the Vice President for Student Affairs and its staff to direct the disciplinary processes.